samumei/rifreg/README.md

 ## Credits

 ## References

+Cowell, Frank A., and Emmanuel Flachaire.
+2007.
+“Income distribution and inequality measurement: The problem of extreme values.” *Journal of Econometrics* 141: 1044–1072.

 Essama-Nssah, Boniface, and Peter J. Lambert.
 2012.
 “Influence Functions for Policy Impact Analysis.”
 In John A. Bishop and Rafael Salas, eds.,